aptech/docs/docs/intro-gauss-for-stata-users.rst

 A GAUSS dataframe is used to store two-dimensional data and allows you to store:

-  * Data in rows and columns.
+  * Data in rows and columns, similar to the GAUSS matrix.
-  * Information about the data type and type-related properties.
+  * Metadata about the data type and type-related properties.
   * Different variables together, including categorical data, strings, and dates.

 Many internal functions are designed to work intelligently with dataframes to use variable names and types for estimation and reporting.